django-stars/backend-skeleton/{{ cookiecutter.project_slug }}/docs/commands.md

 In `api` directory you can find `Makefile` with all commands related to the `api`.
 Fill free to add any new useful command for you.
 If you're planing to have client side, you can add `Makefile` to the `client` directory.

-On the root directory you can find `Makefile` with all commands related to the project in general and kind of proxy commands to the `api` commands with `api` prefix.
+On the root directory you can find `Makefile` with all commands related to the project in general.
+Command with prefix `api-` will execute command from `api/Makefile` in docker container with `api` service.